A Mathematical Dashboard for the Analysis of Italian COVID-19 Epidemic Data: Empowering epiMOX with the SUIHTER epidemiological model

+Modeling the epidemic evolution by a mathematical epidemiological model such as SUIHTER allows not only to analyse backward \textit{what-if} scenario investigating the effectiveness of past political choices (as discussed in Section \ref{sec:whatif}), but also to forecast the evolution of the epidemic in the near future.

+As previously mentioned, the outbreak of the third epidemic wave has been observed in Italy since the second half of February 2021.
+At the time of writing, this outbreak is in its exponential growth phase and its evolution will strongly depend on the \LD{NPIs} that will be imposed in the coming weeks.

+We have considered three different scenarios with different level of severity in the \LD{NPIs}: \begin{itemize} \item the first scenario considers the restriction currently imposed (on March 7, 2021) in which some limitations are adopted at national level (use of mask, limitation of mobility among regions, limitation on recreational activities, \dots), while additional stricter limitations (confinement within municipality limits, distance learning for school and universities, \dots) are adopted with increasing level of severity in \textit{yellow}, \textit{orange} and \textit{red} regions) \footnote{A detailed summary of the evolution of the \LD{NPIs introduced} at the regional level has been collected on this webpage \url{https://it.wikipedia.org/wiki/Gestione_della_pandemia_di_COVID-19_in_Italia}}; \item the second scenario considers that all the region become \textit{yellow} starting on March 8, 2021; \item the second scenario considers that all the region become \textit{red} starting on March 8, 2021. \end{itemize}

+A comparison \LD{among} the time evolution of the \textit{Isolated}, \textit{Hospitalized} and \textit{Hosted in ICUs} compartments for the three scenarios are displayed in Figures \ref {fig:forecast_isolated}, \ref {fig:forecast_hospitalized} and \ref {fig:forecast_icus}, respectively.
+As expected, when more severe restrictions are imposed the growths of all the infecting compartments are slowed down.
+The results clearly highlight that the ongoing outbreak that has been activated by the increased transmission rate of the new virus variants could be controlled only should stricter restriction measures be imposed as soon as possible.
+Without a prompt intervention the risk of a third epidemic wave that will end up to be worse than the previous two is extremely high.

+The model results displayed on the dashboard are obtained real-time running the model any time the dashboard is interrogated, thus allowing to switch between different forecast or what-if scenarios.

-The model has been calibrated using a Monte-Carlo Markov Chain (MCMC) \cite{brooks2011handbook} approach implemented in the Python library \texttt{pymcmcstat} \cite{Miles2019} looking for a robust estimate of the parameters minimizing the least square error with respect to the data.
-For each parameter considered in the calibration (in our case the transmission rates during the different phases of the epidemic), the MCMC calibration starts from a prior, in our case a uniform distribution around an initial guess, and provides its posterior probability density function.
+As mentioned in Section \ref{sec:suihter} and discussed in details in \cite{SUIHTER20}, the SUIHTER model can be calibrated using a Monte-Carlo Markov Chain (MCMC) approach for a robust estimate of the parameters.
+For each parameter considered in the calibration, the MCMC calibration starts from a prior, in our case a uniform distribution around an initial guess computed by minimizing with a least-square minimization procedure the difference between data and model results, and provides its posterior probability density function.

+Based on the posterior estimate of the model calibration it is possible to supply confidence interval for the time evolution of the different compartments.